meeshkan/unmock.github.io/docs/state.md

 That's all well and good, but sometimes, you'd like for a service to behave more specifically, like **only** responding with a given code or **only** responding with an array of size ten.
 You can do this in one of two ways: calling `service.reset()` and redefining the service *or* using `service.state`.

 In most cases, resetting and redefining the service is all you need.
-However, when you are working with OpenAPI, or when you have a complex service defined, using the `state` can be a simple and elegant solution.
+However, when you are working with OpenAPI, or when you have a complex service defined, using the `state` can be an elegant solution.

 ## Setting state for a service